Public-Environmental-Data-Partners/template/CODE_OF_CONDUCT.md

-Link to PEDP Code of Conduct
+Our Code of Conduct can be found [here](https://github.com/Public-Environmental-Data-Partners/overview/blob/main/CODE_OF_CONDUCT.md.